 Can my medical premiums be deducted directly from my bank account?

-If you are eligible and elect to enroll for retiree medical coverage, a Benefits Billing Services (BBS) billing record is established for you with Trion, Marsh McLennan' Retiree Medical Billing Administrator.
-Once your billing record is established with Trion BBS Billing, an "Automatic Payment (ACH) Request" form is sent to you for automatic payment deduction requests from a US checking, savings or money market account.
+If you are eligible and elect to enroll for retiree medical coverage, a Benefits Billing Services (BBS) billing record is established for you with My Benefits Service Center, Marsh McLennan' Retiree Medical Billing Administrator.
+Once your billing record is established with My Benefits Service Center BBS Billing, an "Automatic Payment (ACH) Request" form is sent to you for automatic payment deduction requests from a US checking, savings or money market account.

 What happens if I am eligible for Company-subsidized retiree medical coverage, retire and am later rehired?